ttencate/gladder/README.md

 What is Gladder?
 ===============

-Gladder is a WebGL framework, written in JavaScript.
+Gladder is a WebGL framework, written in CoffeeScript, compiling down to pure JavaScript.

 Gladder is...

 * ... opaque.
 It does not expose WebGL, but rather aims to wrap it in a straightforward way.
 * ... thin.
 Many Gladder classes are direct equivalents of WebGL constructs.